ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 could reverse-engineer this from the 1-D index, but again, this is outside of scope for `basic_mdspan`.

-A C++ linear algebra library has a few approaches for dealing with this.
+A C++ linear algebra library has a few possibilities for dealing with this.

 1. It could use the layout and accessor types in `basic_mdspan` simply as tags to indicate the matrix "type."
 Algortithms could